Defy Media: Gurl.com

 Gurl.com was created and launched in 1996 by Rebecca Odes, Esther Drill, and Heather McDonald as an online zine featuring alternative media that included advice on body positivity, female sexuality, and other concerns from female teenagers.
 In 2009, Alloy acquired Gurl.com, and they relaunched it in 2011 with a new logo.
 The website ceased activity after 2018 with the closure of Defy Media.
 In 2020, Jamie Petitto, who had been a video editor for Gurl.com from 2012 until its closure, alleged in a video post on her social media accounts that she had offered to buy Gurl.com from Defy Media but could not meet their demand of $3 million.

 CagePotato

 CagePotato was an news/entertainment focus about MMA.
 The site officially closed.

 Break.com

-Break.com is an entertainment and humor focused website aimed at the 18–35 aged male demographic.
+Break.com was an entertainment and humor focused website aimed at the 18–35 aged male demographic.
 The website originally launched in 1998 and was acquired by Defy Media in 2013.
 It was shut down in 2018 following Defy Media's closure.
-Rights to the website were bought by Yeah1 Network and the website was relaunched in 2019.
+Rights to the website were bought by Yeah1 Network and the website was relaunched in 2019, but has since become defunct.